2019 Lehigh Mountain Hawks football team

-The 2019 Lehigh Mountain Hawks football team represents Lehigh University in the 2019 NCAA Division I FCS football season.
-The Mountain Hawks are led by first-year head coach Tom Gilmore and play their home games at Goodman Stadium.
-They are a member of the Patriot League.
+The 2019 Lehigh Mountain Hawks football team represented Lehigh University as a member of the Patriot League during the 2019 NCAA Division I FCS football season.
+Led by first-year head coach Tom Gilmore, the Mountain Hawks compiled an overall record of 4–7 with a mark of 3–3 in conference play, placing in a three-way tie for third in the Patriot League.
+Lehigh played home games at Goodman Stadium in Bethlehem, Pennsylvania.

-Previous season

-The Mountain Hawks finished the 2018 season 3–8, 2–4 in Patriot League play to finish in a three-way tie for fourth place.
-Following the season, head coach Andy Coen stepped down as head football coach to focus on his health after receiving a diagnosis of early-onset Alzheimer's disease.
-On January 8, 2019 Lehigh announced the hire of Tom Gilmore as the new head football coach.

 Preseason

 Preseason coaches' poll

 The Patriot League released their preseason coaches' poll on July 30, 2019 (voting was by conference head coaches and sports information directors).
 The Mountain Hawks were picked to finish in fifth place.

 Preseason All-Patriot League team

 The Mountain Hawks had one player selected to the preseason All-Patriot League team.